All Episodes

 So was it that we knew 9-11 was going to happen ahead of time, or was it more so that we just knew the people involved were a problem?

-Well, it I don't, I it could be both.
+Well, I don't, it could be both.

 And we had the Africa bombings already under our belt.

-And the attitude at the time of DOD and the intelligence community largely was Al Qaeda makes far too much money here fundraising.
+And the attitude at the time of DOD and the intelligence community largely was al-Qaeda makes far too much money here fundraising.

 They would never dare to come here and bite the hand that feeds them.